Prodaturu/Obsidian/Tags/Classes in C++.md

 ## Related concepts

 - object lifetime and copying → see *Canonical Forms*
-- behavior exposure → see *Access Specifiers*
+- behaviour exposure → see *Access Specifiers*
 - reusable designs → see *Class Templates*

 ---